HexORSist/chartapp/README.md

 ## Chart Application

-This application was based on using the flux architecture.
-It will plot the most stocks (APPL, FB, DIS..) from the current date back to one year ago.
+This application will plot the most common stocks (APPL, FB, DIS..) from the current date back to one year ago.

+# Language/platforms Used

+Flux, REACT, Javascipt, Node JS, MongoDB, HTML and CSS

+## Learning Curve

+This is the first time I've implemented flux.
+This basically turns very confusing asychronous behavior into a meanigingfull sychronous program structure.